The Art of Apprehension

 - a view, opinion, or idea on any subject.

 - the act of arresting; seizure: Police apprehension of the burglar was aided by two alert teenagers.

 I think of apprehension as a means of catching thoughts, ideas, and impressions, snatching them up from the current of transience.
 Although it’s something I’ve only started learning, it’s already made a big difference in my thinking, writing and general sanity.

 Where do I begin?

-So, this feels kind of weird to admit, but a while back I started one of those gratitude journals.
-Hopefully you know what I'm talking about--basically just a regular notebook whose sole purpose is to serve as a record of thankfulness.
+A while back I started one of those gratitude journals.
+Hopefully you know what I’m talking about–basically, just a regular notebook whose sole purpose is to serve as a record of thankfulness.

 Probably, I would have been content to live in my ingratitude forever except… I have a priest.

 And one time, several years ago already, this pointed out that I seem to have trouble with thankfulness and maybe I should try building gratitude into my life.
 As a practice.
 A ritual.
 Until it becomes a part of me, which may take my whole life.